 - Ohiopyle Bakery

 Thank you to my friends and loved ones who helped all along the way…those who shared Facebook posts, invited friends, and helped me load up and listened to me talk and dream and debrief about this for months now (Kathi!).

 And thanks to those in Confluence who helped to pull off the retreat.
-Pam Metzger served as “sweep” and pulled a trailer with some of our belongs.
+Pam Metzger served as “sweep” and pulled a trailer with some of our belongings.
 Pam did so much more, though.
 She helped supply yoga mats, had the key to the guest house, brought wine and a four-berry pie, kept an eye on the radar, and was part of our group and conversations.
 Thanks also to my friend Cathy McCollom, who jumped in to help move my car and our group’s belongings on Sunday.

 We ended up not needing to transport our group members, as we got a break in the weather.
 But I did take Pam and Cathy up on the offer to move a vehicle and some of our belongings.
 It was during Sunday morning’s consideration of the scenarios that I realized I’d chosen to host my first overnight retreat in a safe place—a small country town where a tight knit group of friends are always willing to jump in and help each other (and now me) out.
 What a gift, and one that is telling of the fabric of a community.
 Confluence, I’ll be back with another group before too long!

 Noi Chaisri says

 that’s wonderful,Amy.
 What a fun trip!
 I miss everyone at the retreat already.